On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Dual-record System (DRS)

-Now assuming $(S3)$, estimate of $N$ is given as $\hat{N}_{ind}=\textstyle \left[x_{\cdot1}x_{1\cdot}/x_{11}\right]$, which is popularly known as the Lincoln-Petersen estimate and widely used in different contexts for homogeneous human population \citep{Bohning09}.
-Also, this estimate is identical with the resting estimate from $M_{t}$ model \citep{Wolter86}.
-Several authors criticized the causal independence assumption $(S3)$ in the context of surveys and censuses of human populations \citep{ChandraSekar49}.
-In many situations, the failure in capturing one individual in both the attempts may be due to some common causes.
-In some other cases, individuals may be less keen to be enlisted in List 2.
-This phenomena is known as behavioral response variation (\textit{See} \citeauthor{Wolter86}, \citeyear{Wolter86}).
-In order to model such variation, $M_{tb}$ model is commonly used \citep{Otis78,Wolter86}.
-However, the $M_{tb}$ model suffers from identifiability problem since it consists of lesser number of sufficient statistics ($x_{11},x_{1\cdot},x_{\cdot1}$) than the number of underlying parameters (\textit{See} \citeauthor{Otis78}, \citeyear{Otis78}).
-Further details of $M_{tb}$ model are provided in Subsection \ref{Mtb}.
+which is popularly known as the Lincoln-Petersen (LP) estimator.
+This estimator is identical with the conditional likelihood estimator of $N$ from the model $M_{t}$ \citep{Wolter86} and it is traditionally used in several studies including public health, economics, demography \citep{Bohning09}.
+However, this model is seriously criticized due to its underlying causal independence assumption $(S3)$ in the context of human populations \citep{ChandraSekar49,Chao01a}.
+In many situations, failure in capturing one individual in both the attempts may be due to some common causes, and that leads to a positive association between the two lists.
+In some other cases, individuals may be less keen to be enlisted in List 2 which results in a negative association between the lists.
+These phenomena are broadly known as behavioral response variation (\textit{See} \citet{Wolter86} for more details).

+In the context of demographic studies, \citet{Nour82} considered possible positive association between the two lists in DRS.
+Assuming both the marginal list capture probabilities (i.e. $p_{1\cdot}$ and $p_{\cdot1}$) are greater than 0.5, \citet{Nour82} derived the estimate of $N$ as